The best hotels in Sharm El Sheikh

 Dahab is for budget divers, backpackers, and those who want a mellow beach town.
 The Blue Hole is genuinely one of the world's best dive sites.
 Accommodation from $15/night.
 Significantly less polished than Sharm but more authentic.
 90km north, $30-40 taxi or $10-15 by shared taxi.

-Sharm El Sheikh's best neighborhoods
+Sharm El Sheikh's best hotel regions

 Sharm has three main zones: Naama Bay (nightlife and diving), Nabq (quieter, newer resorts), and Shark's Bay (calm, family-oriented).
 Where you stay determines your experience completely.